vheon/ycm.nvim/README.md

 # TODOs
 - [ ] Actually use a saner CMake build for the C++.
 It will invole changing the CMake build of ycmd itself in order to expose a new target for the identifier only functionality.
-- [ ] Put in place the whole CI/CD for the ycm binary (probably Azure Pipeline).
+- [ ] Put in place the whole CI/CD for the ycm binary (probably Github Actions).
 - [ ] Find a way to properly test this thing.
 I would love to have something like the screen test of Neovim itself... maybe use exactly that!
 - [ ] Integrate with native LSP client in order to provide YCM fuzzy lookup (maybe look at https://github.com/haorenW1025/completion-nvim).
 - [x] Try to move the VimL autocmd to the homemade lua API to experiment and prove the API (maybe if it does I could try to implement it directly in Neovim)
 - [ ] Put in place statusline support for marking when we do not have ycm active due to missing parser or query
 - [ ] Update to latest ycmd (they moved to C++17 completely and boost was removed entirely making part of my branch moot)
+- [ ] Add the possibility to add blacklisted filetype (or lang) with a sane default list.
+Right now I complain everytime I open fzf.